clemsos/writings/_quora/2013-05-09-What-are-the-sensitive-issues-that-Chinese-press-must-not-talk-about.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the sensitive issues that Chinese press must not talk about? - Quora
+    What are the sensitive issues that Chinese press must not talk about? - Quora
 ---